 Are you going to need to close down a section of the road for operational purposes (cranes etc.)?
 That’ll cost you.
 Councils and sometimes the state government will bill you for disrupting the status quo on their roads.

 During the construction period, your loan will usually be interest-only to reduce the amount of your repayments until the building is finished.
-However, you may attract some additional building costs on your mortgage such as extra valuations or progress payment (drawn-down) fees.
+However, you may attract some additional building costs on your mortgage such as extra valuations or progress payment (draw-down) fees.
 Your lending specialist will be able to explain these fees during your home loan appointment.